 The person standing behind you in the grocery store, at the Starbucks counter, may be a sociopath.

 Have you ever known a child that seemed completely unable to feel for others?
-And then as they are more emancipated into the world, they wreak havoc on others.
+And then as they become more emancipated into the world, they wreak havoc on others.

 Their rules are completely different.
 In fact there are no rules.
 Like a tornado, they sweep through people’s lives, ravaging everything in their path.

-I believe there is a book called “The Sociopath Next Door.”
-I have not read it, but I think it would be very interesting to read.
+There is a book called “The Sociopath Next Door.”
+I have the book but have not yet read it.

 I have looked into the eyes of a sociopath.
-They seemed completely empty and soul-less.
+They seemed simply empty.
+And soul-less.